Transparent dark purple Travel Guide by Insurte logo

 Bird's eye view of Dubrovnik's harbor

-Applying for a Schengen Visa for Croatia
+How to apply for a Schengen visa for Croatia

 Currently, in-person appointments are mandatory when applying for a Croatian visa, and they must take place in your current country of residence (which isn't necessarily you're country of nationality).